Laila Al-Marayati

 From 1999 to 2001, she served as a presidential appointee to the US Commission on International Religious Freedom (USCIRF).

 In addition, she has been the spokesperson for the Muslim Women's League, based in Los Angeles since 1994.
 The MWL's main work has been to educate Muslims and non-Muslims alike about the rights of women in Islam.
 She is the author of numerous articles and position papers on a range of issues that include topics such as sexuality in Islam and violence against women.
 Al-Marayati led a fact-finding delegation to Croatia during the Balkan War to help spread awareness about rape survivors from Bosnia.
 She continues to be an outspoken critic against female genital cutting (also known as female circumcision or female genital mutilation) and other practices that are harmful to women.

-She is married to Salam al-Marayati, and has three children, Malek Al-Marayati, Zayd Al-Marayati, and the youngest, Jinan Al-Marayati.
-She also has nieces named Khadija Abdulaziz and Fatima Abdulaziz.
-Her husband is the President of the Muslim Public Affairs Council whose co-founders --- Egypt-born physicians Hassan Hathout and his brother Maher - have led reform movements within the Muslim American community.
-Dr. Maher Hathout is founder of the American Muslim identity, known for the reference to home: Home is not where my grandparents are buried; home is where my grandchildren will be raised.
-She is currently the chairperson of KinderUSA, which is a non-profit American organization providing humanitarian assistance to Palestinian children and their families in the West Bank, Gaza and Lebanon.